pandas-dev/pandas/doc/source/basics.rst

        >>> df and df2

-   These both will raise as you are trying to compare multiple values.
+   These will both raise errors, as you are trying to compare multiple values.

    .. code-block:: python